Harry-Ashley/adversa-guardrail-degradation/README.md

 ![Figure 10: Anatomy of all 4 jailbreak events.
 Each panel shows the full score trajectory of one successful conversation, with the jailbreak point annotated.](results/experiment_2/plots/fig10_jailbreak_anatomy.png)
 *Figure 10: Jailbreak event anatomy — all 4 successful conversations shown individually.*

-The average jailbreak round of 1.25 is the most important finding in Experiment 2.
-Three of four jailbreaks occurred on round 1.
-This challenges the assumption that multi-turn persistence drives compliance.
-In the current data, first-turn framing is the primary attack surface, not sustained pressure.
-The one exception (SE-01 against GPT-5.2) is the only case in the dataset where genuine multi-turn dynamics produced a jailbreak.
+The average jailbreak round of 1.25 is the most notable pattern in this dataset.
+Three of four jailbreaks occurred on round 1, suggesting that initial framing quality may be a more important factor than sustained multi-turn pressure — at least for the models and objectives tested here.
+The one exception (SE-01 against GPT-5.2) demonstrates that genuine multi-turn strategy adaptation can produce a jailbreak when round 1 fails.
+Both patterns are meaningful.
+The sample size is too small to establish either as a general rule.

 ---